zhihanyang2022/gender-audio-classification/README.md

 [TODO]

-Please read section "Setup" and "Folder structure" first.
+- Please read section "Setup" and "Folder structure" first.
+- Use record.py and maximum duration
+- Instructions on how to use record.py
+- Brainstorm the next few steps.

 ## Table of content